sinefonia Vol. 9

 Igor Stravinskijs Ästhetik zwischen 1920 und 1939

-Igor Stravinsky's aesthetics, which have only received cursory treatment by scholars to date, are regarded as a cool plea for music for its own sake, free of any programmatic or metaphysical accessories.
-This book, however, demonstrates by means of a wide-ranging documentation and problematization of Stravinsky's aesthetic development in the two French decades that a religious subtext became increasingly apparent in his music-poetological maxims around 1930.
-In order to trace this spiritual component, the entire spectrum of musical and creative philosophical ideas that Stravinsky adapted for himself will be revealed.
-The emigrated Russian and cosmopolitan only took note of the aesthetic discourse in France through the filter of various intellectual role models, advisors and teachers.
-These offered him, the pragmatist, who mostly had his texts and writings written by others, adequate patterns of interpretation and a coherent rhetoric.
-The study is supplemented by a case study of Stravinsky's opera oratorio Oedipus Rex (1926/27), which demonstrates the (anything but congruent) relationship between aesthetic principles and artistic practice.
-This is the first comprehensive appraisal of Stravinsky's reflections on the nature of music.
-His aesthetic credo is characterized by an intertwining of purism and religious subtext, an oscillation between self-assertion and external attributions, eclecticism and partial inconsistency.
-However, it is precisely these ambivalences, this conflict between a composer and himself, that make up a significant part of Stravinsky's genius.
+Igor Stravinsky’s aesthetics, which scholars have treated only superficially to this day, are regarded as a cool-headed plea for music for its own sake, free from all programmatic or metaphysical trappings.
+This book, however, demonstrates—through an extensive documentation and analysis of Stravinsky’s aesthetic development during his two decades in France—that a religious subtext became increasingly apparent in his musical-poetological maxims around 1930.
+To trace this spiritual component, the entire spectrum of musical and creative-philosophical ideas that Stravinsky adapted for himself is laid bare.
+The émigré Russian and cosmopolitan engaged with the aesthetic discourse in France only through the filter of various intellectual role models, advisors, and mentors.
+These provided him—the pragmatist who usually had others write his texts and writings—with adequate interpretive frameworks and coherent rhetoric.
+The study is supplemented by a case study on Stravinsky’s opera-oratorio *Oedipus Rex* (1926/27), which demonstrates the nature of the (far from congruent) relationship between aesthetic principles and artistic practice.
+This marks the first comprehensive assessment of Stravinsky’s reflections on the essence of music.
+His aesthetic credo is characterized by an intertwining of purism and religious subtext, a fluctuation between the will to assert oneself and external attributions, by eclecticism and partial inconsistency.
+Yet it is precisely these ambivalences, this conflict of a composer with himself, that constitute an essential part of Stravinsky’s genius.

 contents